ddc-java/ddc-day/formatting.md

 The first reference to linked content (whether an attachment included in the module, another page in the module, or an external page or other resource) should use an inline Markdown link, with the `[text](URL)` or `[text](URL "name")` syntax.
 Subsequent references should not use inline links; however, a link to same content should appear in a dedicated **Links** or **Attachments** section.

 On internal links to non-HTML content (i.e. attachments) and all external links, this theme automatically displays a thumbnail, corresponding to the extension portion (if any) of the link destination.
 If this thumbnail should not be displayed, use a kramdown span _inline attribute list_ (IAL) specifying the `omit-thumbnail` class.
-For example, this Markdown includes an internal link, an external link with an automatic thumbnail, and an external link with no thumbnail.
+For example, this Markdown includes an internal link to another page, an internal link to a non-HTML attachment, an external link with an automatic thumbnail, and an external link with the thumbnail omitted.

 ```markdown
 * [Resources](resources.md) <!-- Internal link to a page -->